 There’s a lot of lies out there about the chances of getting an ex back.
-Most self-proclaimed get-your-ex-back experts, or as I call them, fake gurus, tackle this issue by making the whole feat seem easy peasy, turd-in-a-toilet-bowl easy.
+Most self-proclaimed “get your ex back experts,” or as I call them, fake gurus, tackle this issue by making the whole feat seem easy peasy, turd-in-a-toilet-bowl easy.

 Chris Seiter promises a 70% success rate at getting an ex back if you buy and follow his program.
 Dan Bacon promises an 80% success rate.
-Brad Browning, a 90% success rate.
-And Chris Canwell, arguably the biggest charlatan of all, promises 96%.
+Brad Browning, 90%.
+And Chris Canwell, arguably the biggest charlatan of them all, promises 96%.
+And then there are hundreds of other gurus, hidden in some shady and obscure corner of the Internet, preaching even loftier success rates.
 (1)(2)(3)(4)

 TOP misrepresentED STUDIES ON How Often Exes Come Back